JonAugust/static-site-s3-cloudfront/README.md

 # static-site-s3-cloudfront
 ![This project is almost ready](https://img.shields.io/badge/Progress-Almost_There-orange)

-This repo is a template to help people set us static hosting using S3 and Cloudfront.
-It also has a GitHub Actions workflow that will deploy any changes to S3 on a push event and then it will invalidate the Cloudfront cache so you can see the changes immediately.
+This repo is a template to help people set us static hosting using S3 and CloudFront.
+It also has a GitHub Actions workflow that will deploy any changes to S3 on a push event and then it will invalidate the CloudFront cache so you can see the changes immediately.

 ## TODO:
 - Explain how to set the environment variables